Big Ben: Big Ben (Great Bell)

 Since the tower was not yet finished, the bell was mounted in New Palace Yard but, during testing, it cracked beyond repair and a replacement had to be made.
 The bell was recast on 10 April 1858 at the Whitechapel Bell Foundry as a 13.5-ton (13.76-tonne) bell.
 The second bell was transported from the foundry to the tower on a trolley drawn by sixteen horses, with crowds cheering its progress; it was then pulled 200 ft up to the Clock Tower's belfry, a feat that took 18 hours.
 It is 7 ft 6 in tall and 9 ft diameter.
 This new bell first chimed on 11 July 1859; in September it too cracked under the hammer.
 According to the foundry's manager, George Mears, the horologist Denison had used a hammer more than twice the maximum weight specified.
 For three years Big Ben was taken out of commission and the hours were struck on the lowest of the quarter bells until it was repaired.
 To make the repair, a square piece of metal was chipped out from the rim around the crack, and the bell given an eighth of a turn so the new hammer struck in a different place.
 Big Ben has chimed with a slightly different tone ever since, and is still in use today with the crack unrepaired.
 Big Ben was the largest bell in the British Isles until "Great Paul", a 16.75-ton (17 tonne) bell currently hung in St Paul's Cathedral, was cast in 1881.

 In August 2007 the striker was replaced for the first time since installation.
+The current striker weighs 440 lb and is operated by the clock mechanism.
+When it hits the bell, it generates a sound 110–115 decibels in intensity within the tower, making ear protection a must for any technicians working there.

 Nickname

 The Right Honourable Sir Benjamin Hall, Minister of Public Works, January 1858.

 The origin of the nickname "Big Ben" has been the subject of some debate.
-The nickname was applied first to the Great Bell; and there is debate as to whether it was named after Sir Benjamin Hall, who as Minister for Public Works oversaw the installation of the Great Bell, or after the English heavyweight boxing champion Ben Caunt.
-However, it is very clear from statements in the press at the time that the name derives from the nickname of Hall, who was very tall.
-Now "Big Ben" is often used, by extension, to refer to the clock, the tower and the bell collectively, although it is not universally accepted as referring to the clock and tower.
+The nickname was applied first to the Great Bell, and there is debate as to whether it was named after Sir Benjamin Hall, who as Minister for Public Works oversaw the installation of the Great Bell, or after the English heavyweight boxing champion Ben Caunt, who had also been nicknamed "Big Ben".
+Nonetheless, several newspapers from the late 1850s suggested that the name was originally a reference to Hall.
+"Big Ben" is now often used to refer to the bell, the clock, and the tower collectively, although it is not universally accepted as referring to the clock and tower.
 Some authors of works about the tower, clock and bell sidestep the issue by using the words Big Ben first in the title, then going on to clarify that the subject of the book is the clock and tower as well as the bell.